A Quick Guide For Choosing The Best Maintenance Software

 That being said, there are scenarios in which you should consider an on-premise solution.
 If your company has data or regulatory requirements that force the data to stay on-site, you may need to use an on-premise solution.

-3) How well does the software track maintenance work and inventory usage?
+3) How well the software tracks maintenance work and inventory usage?

 You’ve already outlined the features you need, but these two features merit mentioning again.
 The ability to easily communicate and accurately track maintenance tasks and associate those tasks with parts is critical for a smooth-running maintenance department.
 This allows you to easily organize, assign and track work, maintain an accurate inventory, alert staff when inventory is low, and most importantly, have the needed parts to promptly restore equipment when it malfunctions.